7 Myths About Addiction You Still Believe

 4. Legal Medication Doesn’t Count As Addictive

-Just because you do need those pain meds for your leg, doesn’t mean that abusing them isn’t a form of drug addiction.
-Medication doesn’t just count as a valid form of addiction when it’s gotten in illegal quantities through a stolen prescription pad or the improper channels.
+Just because you need those pain meds for your leg doesn’t mean that abusing them isn’t a form of drug addiction.
+Medication doesn’t just count as a valid form of addiction when it’s gotten in illegal quantities through a stolen prescription pad or improper channels.

-People can abuse and get addicted to a wide range of medication that’s prescribed to them, and become dependent on it regardless of the improvement (or lack thereof) in their pain or condition.
-Common prescription drugs that can possibly lead to addiction include:
+People can abuse and get addicted to a wide range of medication prescribed to them and become dependent on it regardless of the improvement (or lack thereof) in their pain or condition.
+Common prescription drugs that can lead to addiction include: